netmanito/vagrant-elk-box-ansible/README.md

 You should see at a first boot at least 2 indices,

 	health status index                 pri rep docs.count docs.deleted store.size pri.store.size
 	yellow open   .kibana                 1   1        103            0     83.1kb         83.1kb
 	green  open   packetbeat-YYYY.MM.DD   1   0         83            0    106.1kb        106.1kb

-Then you can run send_log.sh from example-logs directory and check if logstash is running too.
+Then you can run **send_log.sh** from *include/example-logs* directory and check if logstash is running too.

 	bash send_log.sh